Kaljurand/ai-ai-ai/README.md

 ## Features

 - Generate Estonian texts via OpenAI, Google or OpenRouter APIs.
-A built‑in mock mode is used when no API keys are provided.
 - API keys and available models for each provider can be entered in the UI.
 Model lists and pricing are fetched from OpenRouter whenever possible.
-- Synthesize text to audio using the browser Speech Synthesis API (or mock blobs).
+- Synthesize text to audio using TTS APIs.
-- Transcribe audio back to text.
-In mock mode the app tries to use the browser's built‑in speech recognition service and falls back to a randomised transcript when unavailable.
+- Transcribe audio back to text using the selected ASR models.
 - Compute the Word Error Rate (WER) between the generated text and transcription.
 - Visual diff view highlighting transcription errors.
 - Users can add their own texts, edit generated ones and upload audio files.